mcvavteam/mcv-m5/README.md

 <b>Contributions to the code:</b>
 + `code/models/se_resnet50.py` - Squeeze and Excitation ResNet implementation.
++ `code/scripts/dataset_analysis.py` - Script for analysing the datasets.
 + `code/config/*` - Configuration files for image classification

 <b>Completeness of the goals:</b>